Best Pre-Med Majors to Consider

 The Most Popular Pre-Med Majors

-Certain majors naturally align well with medical school curriculum.
+Certain pre-med majors naturally align well with the medical school curriculum.
 By requiring classes that teach foundational scientific concepts, these majors prepare students for the type of coursework they can expect in medical school.

 According to 2020 data from the American Association of Medical Colleges, the most common pre-med majors of medical school matriculants included: